pujakhalika/pujakhalika/README.md

 ---
  ### :woman_technologist: About Me :

- - :telescope: Hi, my name is Puja Khalika Buana you can call me Puja.
+ - :memo: Hi, my name is Puja Khalika Buana you can call me Puja.
 I'm Junior Developer.
 My main core principle in Mobile Application with Flutter.
 However, now currently learning frontend development for expand my experience

 - :seedling: Exploring and Learn some tech